rudithiede/spectral-installer/README.md

 Right now, only simple messages are being printed.
 To add some variety, we still need:

+- clear the screen (in a portable way) before running the process
-- verbose fake error messages
+- occasionally trigger verbose fake error/success messages
 - progress percentages and/or bars of various kinds, to be triggered randomly
 - occasional walls-o'-text
 - very rarely, the screen should clear itself
 - more lines of plausible-looking generic terminology
+- give the user control over the speed at which messages print with an optional parameter

 License
 =======